 I wholeheartedly believe we are not placed on this earth to simply exist or survive but rather to make a difference, to be compassionate, to help our brothers and sisters who are struggling, and to look out for those who are vulnerable.

-The goal of our organization is to raise awareness of these issues and to bring immediate essentials (care packages) directly to the babies and small children found in homeless situations.
+The goal of our organization is to raise awareness of these issues and to bring immediate essentials directly to the babies and small children found in homeless situations.
 Babies of Homelessness offers help and assistance to the parent(s) before it becomes a CPS issue.
-The greater goal is to have a voice at the state legislature level raising awareness for the need of more safe housing options for these families.
+The greater goal is to have a voice at the state legislature level raising awareness for the need of more safe housing options for these families, which will keep these babies off the streets and in safe living environments.

-There are hungry, homeless and often times neglected BABIES out there, in our backyard!
+There are hungry, homeless and sometimes neglected BABIES out there, in our backyard!
+There are parents struggling to care for their children, barely making it.
 We have to protect our children!
+We have to help others.
 We have to do something!

-Nothing brings me more happiness than trying to help the most vulnerable people in society.
+Nothing brings me more happiness than helping the most vulnerable.